 I have attempted to cope moulding in past projects with limited success, so I was a little leery of how well it would go this time.
 It was one of the things I was determined to learn because I would like to put in crown moulding on the entire first floor eventually, and from what I read, it sounds like coping is a necessary skill to make it look good year-round due to expanding and contracting of the wood during seasonal weather changes, and from walls that may look perfectly straight, but are not (so you don’t have a perfect right angle to split in half and you have to figure out what angle you DO have–not fun I imagine).
 I am here to tell you that you can master this skill in very little time with the right tools!
+With this being said, I can’t wait for it all to be complete.
+Then I can start buying new furniture for the living room, as I feel like switching things up a bit.
+I’ve started off by looking into this series of luxury rugs, just to add something different to the room.
+Who doesn’t love new furniture?
 One project I have been considering doing in the not too distant future is having a new staircase in the future.
 I might leave this one to a professional like Pear Stairs though!

 In case you happen upon this post without seeing the project I am talking about, here is the built-in I will be referencing in this post 🙂